 Your television is the centerpiece of your home entertainment system.
 Whether you plan on watching a big sporting event or the latest blockbuster to come out on Blu-ray, having a top-of-the-line TV is a must.
-A crystal clear picture will give older films a fantastic new look, or make you feel like you're in the stadium with crisp motion created by a high refresh rate.
 Before you pick out your new TV, let's take a look at each type so you can get the perfect set for your home.

 In light emitting diode, or LED TV sets there is a back panel of LEDs that backlight the image.
 This makes the set far lighter than both LCD and plasma TVs.